 In these Application Notes, the Automatic Route Selection (ARS) feature is used to route outbound calls via the SIP trunk to the service provider.
 In the sample configuration, the single digit 6 is used as the ARS access code.
 Enterprise callers will dial 6 to reach an "outside line".
 This configuration is illustrated below.
 Use the change dialplan analysis command to define the Dialed String as following:

-- Dialed String beginning with 49 for creating the local stations in Section 5.13 - Dialed String beginning with 181 and 800 for Voicemail testing purpose - Dialed String beginning with 6 for feature access code (fac) - Dialed String beginning with for Trunk Access Code (TAC) defined on Trunk group 20 in Section 5.8
+- Dialed String beginning with 6 for feature access code (fac) - Dialed String beginning with for dial access code (dac).
+It is used for Trunk Access Code (TAC) defined on Trunk group 20 in Section 5.8